shirrashko/NLP-lab/CLIP Embedding for ROCO Dataset/README.md

 # CLIP Embedding for ROCO Dataset

 This project utilizes the Contrastive Language–Image Pretraining (CLIP) model to generate embeddings for images and corresponding captions from the ROCO dataset.
-It is particularly focused on handling medical images and their descriptive text.
+It also tests the similarity between the embeddings of the images and the embeddings of the captions.

 ## Getting Started